 In order to keep your Utah insurance license in good standing with the state, you will need to renew your license by completing your Utah Insurance CE requirements before your expiration date.

-In Utah, insurance licenses expire every two (2) years.
-The expiration will be on the last day of your birth month, biennially, based on the anniversary of your original license year.
-This means that if you were licensed on an even-numbered year, your license will expire on the last day of your birth month in the next even-numbered year.
+In Utah, insurance licenses expire every two years.
+The expiration will be on your date of birth, biennially, based on the anniversary of your original license year.
+This means that if you were licensed in an even-numbered year, your license will expire on your birthday in the next even-numbered year.

 Utah Insurance Continuing Education Requirements

 The Utah Insurance Department requires that all insurance producers and agents complete their continuing education requirements before their expiration date.
 In Utah, these requirements include: